Bird Watching in AND around Disney World: The Ultimate Guide

 - Brown Pelican*: Epcot, Animal Kingdom

-* I did not see these birds but I was hoping to before the trip.
+* I did not see these birds, but they are common.*

 Now it’s your turn.
 Please share your Disney bird watching experiences below in the comments.
 Specifically, I want to hear how many species you were able to see and where you had the most luck.